Helping people with Young Onset Dementia using Telehealth

 Sometimes a video consultation to you at home is fine and sometimes it is best with your GP, Practice Nurse, specialist, or at your local health service.

-Instead of traveling to your appointment to see our specialists, you simply enter our Telehealth waiting area through your computer, phone or tablet.
+Instead of travelling to your appointment to see our specialists, you simply enter our Telehealth waiting area through your computer, phone or tablet.
 The specialist/clinician will be notified when you arrive, and will join you when ready.
 Once the connection is made, both sites will be able to see each other on the video screens.
 Our specialists will be seated in a closed and confidential office located at the Royal Melbourne Hospital.

 Is it secure?
 Will my medical information be kept confidential?